roshaniayu/task-management-application/task-management-server/README.md

 ### UserController
 - Handles user listing functionality
-- GET `/usernames` - Get list of all usernames
+- GET `/usernames` - Get a list of all usernames
   - Used for task assignment
   - Returns all registered users
-  - Requires valid JWT token
+  - Requires a valid JWT token

 ### TaskController
 - Manages task operations